dogusAkaydin/donation-analytics/README.md

 [Back to Table of contents](README.md#table-of-contents)

-## Summary of the Algorithm and the Implementation:
+## Summary of the Algorithm and the Implementation
 The following algorithm is implemented using Python 3.6 came in Anaconda 3 distribution.
 Although I used an Anaconda distribution, I have only used modules that are present in standard Python 3.6 library.